bodo-ai/PyDough/documentation/dsl.md

 A similar operation to `ORDER_BY` is `TOP_K`.
 The `TOP_K` operation also sorts a collection, but then uses the ordered results in order to pick the first `k`, values, where `k` is a provided constant.

 The syntax for this is `.TOP_K(k, by=...)` where `k` is a positive integer and the `by` clause is either a single collation term (as seen in `ORDER_BY`) or an iterable of collation terms (e.g. a list or tuple).
 The same restrictions as `ORDER_BY` apply to `TOP_K` regarding their collation terms.

+PyDough provides `collation_default_asc` and `propogate_collation` configs to control the default collation and whether to propogate the collation if the current expression is not a collation expression.
+Please see the [Session Configs](./usage.md#session-configs) documentation for more details.

 The terms in the collection are unchanged by the `TOP_K` clause, since the only change is the order of the records and which ones are kept/dropped.